442-spring-2026/E/Specifications.md

 The page contains a form with the following fields:

-- Child's age
+- Child's age: dropdown selection (e.g. 6-8, 9-12)
-- Screen time limit
+- Screen time limit: dropdown selection (e.g. 1 hour, 2 hours)
-- Interests
+- Interests: text input field (free-form)

 These fields are the same as those used in the Profile page.